TapToCommunity/tapto/docs/tokens.md

 ## Lego Dimensions

 Reading Lego Dimensions figurines is supported by TapTo.
 Internally they are NTAG213 tokens.
 They can't be written to, but their UID can be read and [mapped to a custom action](mister.md#mappings-database) with TapTo.

+## PCB Cards

+Want to have some cool little PCB cards for your favorite games?
+All you need to do is order some PCBs, print some labels and stick on an NFC sticker tag.

+Check out the [instructions for how to make them](pcbcards.md) yourself!